survivejs/webpack-book/manuscript/styling/01_loading.md

 }
 ```

-Also, you need to make webpack aware of it.
-Without having an entry pointing to it somehow, webpack is not able to find the file:
+To make webpack aware of the CSS, we have to refer to it from our source code:-

 **src/index.js**